waynedgrant/met-office-weather-maps/README.md

 * __timestamp.txt__ - cached timestamp file
 * __0.png ... n.png__ or __0.gif ... n.gif__ - time series images for map in time order

-## Example Harness
+## Example Code

-This example harness code will fetch a selection of maps into separate folders under **fetched** (replace with your own DataPoint API Key).
+This example code will fetch a selection of maps into separate folders under **fetched** (replace with your own DataPoint API Key).

 ```php
 <?php